-As specified in the Bylaws, the EMO is responsible for maintaining this document and all changes must be approved by the Board.
+As specified in the bylaws, the EMO is responsible for maintaining this document and all changes must be approved by the board of directors.

-Due to the continued evolution of the Eclipse technology, the Eclipse community, and the software marketplace, it is expected that the Development Process (this document) will be reviewed and revised on at least an annual basis.
+Due to the continued evolution of the Eclipse technology, the Eclipse community, and the software marketplace, it is expected that the Eclipse Development Process (this document) will be reviewed and revised on at least an annual basis.
 The timeline for that review should be chosen so as to incorporate the lessons of the previous annual coordinate release and to be applied to the next annual coordinated release.